Want to know in 1 minute which Visa you need for Vietnam?

 - Return ticket required?

-A flight or bus ticket outward Vietnam is officially required, but in most cases they won’t ask you.
-If you don’t have this ticket, officials could refuse you from the flight to Vietnam or at Vietnam Airport.
+An outbound flight or bus ticket from Vietnam is required, but in most cases they won’t ask you.
+If you don’t have this ticket, officials can refuse you from the flight to Vietnam or on arrival at Vietnam Airport.
 As a back-up you can always book a bus ticket outward of Vietnam from Ho Chi Minh to Phnom Penh (Cambodia) on Baolau for just 270.000 VND (€10).

 - How long should my passport be valid?

 Vietnam law requires the Visa expire date to be at least 30 days before the passport expire date.
-Also keep in mind that airlines require your passport to be valid for at least another 6 months.
+Keep in mind that airlines require your passport to be valid for at least another 6 months.